AbsoluteNikola/Rpi-and-arduino/README.md

 # Rpi-and-arduino
-This project was created for Russian engineers competition - to run it you should use this commands
+This project was created for Russian engineers competition - to run project you should use this commands
-0) `git clone https://github.com/AbsoluteNikola/Rpi-and-arduino && cd Rpi-and-arduino`
+0) `cd Rpi-and-arduino`
 1) `sudo -H pip3 install -r requirements.txt`
 2) `sudo apt-get install nginx`
 3) `sudo cp web/configs/space.conf /etc/nginx/sites-available`